martinos/blog/content/blog/replacing_strong_params.md

 In order to understand the solution that I propose, you need understand partial application of functions, which is one of the key features of some functional languages such Haskell, OCaml, Elm etc..
 Note that in this document when I talk about functions, I am talking about lambdas or procs.

-Here is the definition of partial application taken from Wikipedia;
+Here is the definition of partial application taken from Wikipedia:

 > In computer science, partial application (or partial function application) refers to the process of fixing a number of arguments to a function, producing another function of smaller arity.